iamthemarkjack/DA5401-DAL/Assignment-2/README.md

 3. The notebook is self-contained and manages preprocessing, PCA, and classification.

 ## Requirements
-Install the required Python packages using:
+If you don't have the packages installed already install the required Python packages using in a venv:

 ```bash
 pip install -r requirements.txt